Brian G. Bond

 Was a biological mother involved in the death?

-The fatality report states that "B.B.'s mother had called 911 to report B.B. was in crib unresponsive," that "Law enforcement found paraphernalia in the mother's room that she shared with B.B.," and that both parents received "founded findings" for neglect.
-The mother was the primary caregiver and had drug paraphernalia in the room she shared with B.B., who died of fentanyl poisoning.
+The fatality report states that B.B.'s mother called 911 reporting B.B. was unresponsive, that "Law enforcement found paraphernalia in the mother's room that she shared with B.B.," and that the mother received a founded finding for neglect in the post-mortem investigation.
+The mother was the primary caregiver and the child died of fentanyl poisoning in the room she shared with B.B.

 Was a day care worker, babysitter, or nanny involved in the death?